git/git.github.io/rev_news/drafts/edition-118.md

   Jones tested the patches on various platforms including Cygwin.
 Phillip Wood reviewed CMake-related changes and provided technical feedback.
 Johannes Sixt commented on changes to the gitk-git subtree.
+Eric Sunshine provided technical feedback.
 Your own Christian Couder provided feedback on the documentation.

   Over the iterations, Patrick updated the series to improve documentation, fix conflicts with in-flight patches, and address the